My unforgettable Experience in Nepal

 “Do you feel like having a look at a Buddhist monastery?”
 Raby asked yesterday.
 Sure, and what a treat.
 The paintings inside, in a village like that, what a talent!
 They’re also building, little women with massive stones on their backs.

-Back in the dining, wood, stove, a group of a little rough Lithuanians say they also want to do that, watching temple.
+Back in the dining room, a group of a little rough Lithuanians says they also want to do that, watching the temple.
 And put their arms on the guide’s shoulders.
-They’re all connected to a new age festival, masters giving sermons, singing together, throwing paint.
+They’re all connected to a new age festival, masters giving sermons, singing together, and throwing paint.
 Like they do in India.
 Enlightened.
-But they eat in their room’s.
+But they eat in their rooms.
 No income for the hotel people.
-In the morning hara Krishna in the dining.
+In the morning, Hare Krishna in the dining.
 In a Buddhist environment.
 Enlightened?
 We ask whether they can turn it off.

 October 26